-The Enhanced Isolated Power Panel (Model IPP) includes an industry leading 6” back box depth and concealed hinged front.
+The Slim Isolated Power Panel (Model IPP) includes an industry leading 6” back box depth and concealed hinged front.
 The IPP Panel is typically designed to supply 120V power to the circuits within a single operating or patient procedure room.
 It can be configured to provide high volt output such as 208V, 220V, or 240V.

 Back Box Size

 All Slim IPP Isolated Power Supply Systems include:

 - Standard sizes range from 3 to 10 kVA for typical equipment